 - Research Seminar (1) During the sophomore or junior year, ideally after completion of the writing-intensive course, majors will take one of the government Research Seminars (290, 291, 292, or 293).
 Students may take only one research seminar.

 - Elective Courses (4) The remaining four units may be earned through a selection of elective courses.
 At least one of the electives must be a 300/4000-level course taken on campus.
 Students may count up to one unit of internship coursework and one unit of independent study toward the elective requirements.
 Students who complete the two course SYE: Honors Thesis may not also use an internship or an independent study course to meet the major requirements, though such courses will count toward the units required for graduation.
 No more than two of the elective courses may be taken off-campus.

 A major may elect no more than four out of nine units for the major in any one sub-field of the discipline.
 The academic work of transfer students in political science is evaluated upon entry into the department for determination of credit.
 In no case may a transfer student majoring in government take fewer than five government courses at St. Lawrence.

 The minor in government requires the completion of five units distributed as follows:

 - Core Courses (2) Government minors must complete two of the following introductory courses: American Politics (103), Comparative Politics (105), International Politics (108) and Political Theory (206).
 These courses must be taken in residence on the St. Lawrence campus.

-- Elective Courses (2) The remaining two units may be earned through a selection of elective courses at the 300 or 400 level.
+- Elective Courses (2) The remaining two units may be earned through a selection of upper-level (i.e. non-introductory) elective courses.
 The department will credit one upper-level government course taken in a St. Lawrence sponsored off-campus program.
 Internships in government do not count as courses toward the minor.